 How to Support Local Communities when Visiting Vietnam

-Support the local business when visiting Vietnam
+Support the local businesses when visiting Vietnam

-Vietnam has many traditional handicrafts villages
+Vietnam has many traditional handicraft villages

 Put aside the agony of poor trip planning by hiring a local tour guide.
 They can know exactly where to go and what you should do for the most unique experience.
-This is the perfect way of how to support local communities when visiting Vietnam carefree.
+This is the perfect way how to support local communities when visiting Vietnam carefree.

-Go off-the-beaten-track with the help of a local tour guide
+Go off the beaten track with the help of a local tour guide

 Homestays are becoming increasingly preferable for visitors when going to Vietnam.
 There’s no need to pay a large amount at a fancy hotel when you can opt for a cozy homestay (usually with homemade foods!).
 The locals can earn their daily income from this type of accommodation, too.

 Enjoy the most while leaving the least impact possible on the environment.
-Millions of tourists flock to Vietnam each year, and for every careless traveler, nature is put in the edge of pollution.
+Millions of tourists flock to Vietnam each year, and for every careless traveler, nature is put on the edge of pollution.
 Choosing environmental-friendly approaches during your visit can immensely benefit the country’s nature conservation.

 Complete guide: Responsible Travel in Vietnam

-It is quite hard to practice in Vietnam since the country’s consumer culture is heavily based on plastic packages and wrappers.
+It is quite hard to practice in Vietnam since the country’s consumer culture is heavily based on plastic packaging and wrappers.
 However, you can take the matter into your own hands by bringing your own shopping bags, or reduce the use of plastic cups and straws by dining in at the restaurant rather than ordering takeaways.